MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-process-sales-returns-cancellations.md

 Alternatively, delete individual sales return orders manually.

-## <a name="inventory-costing"></a>Stock Costing
+## <a name="inventory-costing"></a>Inventory Costing

-To preserve correct stock valuation, you typically want to put returned items back in stock at the unit cost that they were sold at, not at their current unit cost.
+To preserve correct inventory valuation, you typically want to put returned items back in inventory at the unit cost that they were sold at, not at their current unit cost.
 This is referred to as exact cost reversing.

 Two functions exist to assign exact cost reversing automatically: